Leaves of Absence

 An “Employee Request for Leave of Absence” form needs to be completed and submitted to your supervisor for approval; this can be completed when you meet with your supervisor.

-After the supervisor/manager approves the Request for Leave of Absence form, you should make an appointment to meet with the Benefit Coordinator (x4524) to complete the remainder of the paperwork (make sure to bring approved request form and original doctor’s note with expected date of return, if health/medical leave).
+After the supervisor/manager approves the Request for Leave of Absence form, you should make an appointment to meet with the Benefit Coordinator (see Assigned Staff below) to complete the remainder of the paperwork (make sure to bring approved request form and original doctor’s note with expected date of return, if health/medical leave).

 If you are no longer able to work, please call Human Resources after talking with your supervisor, and the paperwork will be completed by HR and your supervisor.